Links

 If you are looking for internal links, on this page is a list of all pages of this site, to help you navigate.

 The external links below may be of interest to users of this site.
-Please note, however, that these links will take you to the sites of other organisations, for which we can take no responsibility.
+Please note that the links in the headings take you to the sites of other organisations, for which we can take no responsibility.

 Promoting heritage, shaping tomorrow.
-(The blue plaque at the foot of this page is by York Civic Trust)
+(The blue plaque at the foot of this page is by York Civic Trust.)
+This page in the Archive shows many of York's historic streets.

-The Guilds of York have presented the York Mystery Plays on wagons in the streets of the city in several four-yearly cycles, the latest September 2018.
+The Guilds of York have presented the York Mystery Plays on wagons in the streets of the city in several four-yearly cycles, most recently in September 2018 and in June 2022.

-The City Archive (held in York Explore, Library Square) includes Mystery Play material, such as this painting, below left, by Eileen White.
-Her painting featured in the exhibition including the Mystery Plays described in this page.
+The City Archive (held in York Explore, Library Square) has some Mystery Play material, such as this painting by historian Eileen White.
+It featured in the York 800 exhibition described in this page.
+EW wrote a general history of the Mystery Plays, published by YAYAS, one of the books held in the NCEM archive.Creation painted by Eileen White

 The National Centre for Early Music